Netball London Live 2017: Surrey Storm vs. Hertfordshire Mavericks

 Some slightly rushed play from both sides - perhaps a sign of nerves?

-Mikki Austin showing her experience and strength in dictating the play in mid-court.
+Mikki Austin showing her experience and strength in dictating the play in mid-court, while Georgia Lees has played a number of well-weighted feeds into the circle.

-Mavs unlucky at times in attack with the ball circling around the rim and failing to drop in at times.
+Mavs unlucky at times in attack with the ball circling around the rim and failing to drop in.

 Storm captain Hutchinson capitalising well on opposition misses to pick up the ball and start the transition through court.